Thursday, September 10, 2015

 vṛtti-sārūpyam itaratra

-At other times, the seer identifies with the fluctuating consciousness.
+times, the seer identifies with the fluctuating consciousness.
 (I)

 1.05